|Murukku with a cup of hot chai|

 Grease the murukku maker.

-In a bowl, mix together rice flour, fried gram flour, melted butter, salt needed and hing.
+In a bowl, mix together rice flour, fried gram flour, melted ghee, salt needed and hing.

 Fry both sides until golden brown and remove from oil.
 Drain the excess oil on a paper towel.